 Pediatrics and Neonatology (PEDN) is the official peer-reviewed and SCIE-indexed journal of the Taiwan Pediatric Association and The Society of Neonatology ROC.
 It is published every 2 months by Elsevier.
 The Journal aims to publish original research and review papers on clinical and laboratory research in pediatrics and neonatology as well as related fields.

-Authors are welcome to submit reviews, original articles, brief communications, and letters to the editor for consideration.
+Authors are welcome to submit Reviews, Original Articles, Brief Communications, Pediatric Images, Reflections: Pediatrics and the Humanities and letters to the editor for consideration.

 Pediatrics and Neonatology (PEDN)